Drug Abuse (cont.)

 Drug Abuse - Screening Test Question: Please describe your experience with a drug screening test.

-Drug Abuse - Symptoms Question: What were the symptoms of your drug abuse and addition?
+Drug Abuse - Symptoms Question: What were signs and symptoms of drug abuse in a friend or relative?

-Drug Abuse - Experience Question: Please describe your experience with drug abuse.
+Drug Abuse - Personal Experience Question: Please describe your experience with drug abuse.